 The LiveHOPE Festival uses the universal language of art and music to mobilize and engage a viewing audience of 2 billion people to take direct actions on the “Health, Social, Environmental, Humanitarian, and Climate Emergencies” facing humanity and Planet Earth.

 The LiveHOPE Festival also celebrates the 35th Anniversary of LiveAID with virtual and live activities that will encompass the Whole Earth.
 Music will be at the center of all the festivities.
 The artists with the biggest hearts, most brilliant minds, and most compassionate souls will be at the forefront of creating this paradigm shift.
 We expected a viewing audience of billions of people using 4K broadcasts.

-We will host a “Mini Live Aid Virtual Celebration” of the 35th Anniversary of Live Aid on Saturday, July 11, 2020 (7-11), a “Conference of the Movements 26 Virtual” on Nov.
-9-19, 2020, and a “Full Live Aid Celebration” on September 17-23, 2021, to bring people together to create a paradigm shift in consciousness, and culture.
+We held a “Mini Live Aid Virtual Celebration” of the 35th Anniversary of Live Aid on Saturday, July 11, 2020 (7-11).
+We will be holding the “Conference of the Movements 26 Virtual” on Nov.
+9-20, 2020, and a “Full Live Aid Celebration” on September 17-23, 2021, to bring people together to create a paradigm shift in consciousness, and culture.

 LiveHOPE combines the fun of a music festival like Woodstock, with the international televised star-power of LiveAID, which includes both virtual and live telethons, concerts, awards, conferences, exhibitions, and environmental actions (like Plant 2 Trillion Peace Trees) to deal with this “Health, Social, Environmental, Humanitarian, and Climate Emergencies”.

 Standing Rock will be focused on rock, pop, folk, EDM, and country music.
 Ethiopia will focus on pop, reggae, African, world, and international music.
 Puerto Rico will be focused on Latin, pop, and EDM.
 There will be something for everyone.